hanspeide/anytextview/README.md

 ## AnyTextView
 [![endorse](https://api.coderwall.com/hanspeide/endorsecount.png)](https://coderwall.com/hanspeide)

-Frustration arise the moment you realise that you cannot use a custom font by setting TextView's ```android:typeface``` XML-attribute.
+Frustration arise the moment you realise that you cannot use a custom font by setting TextView's and EditText's ```android:typeface``` XML-attribute.
 AnyTextView is here to relieve your pain.

 ### Download
 Add AnyTextView as a dependency in your pom.xml(s):